Continuing Education

 What kind of training?

-All courses offered by the University of Montpellier are available through continuing education.
+All courses offered by the University of Montpellier are available as continuing education programs.

 Just as with undergraduate programs, to enroll in continuing education, you must:

-- Meet the necessary prerequisites for admission to the program or obtain recognition of prior learning to be exempt from the degree normally required;
+• Meet the prerequisites for admission to the program or obtain recognition of prior learning to be exempt from the degree normally required;

 We recommend that youcontactthe relevant departmentas early as Marchto find out about the application process.

-"Interns" may be integrated with students in initial training programs, but they may also participate in training programs specifically tailored to their needs: programs that have been adapted in terms of content or structure.
+"Interns" may be grouped with students in initial training programs, but they may also participate in training programs specifically tailored to their needs: programs that are adapted in terms of content or organization.

-- As part of your company’s training plan:The Training Plan (training initiatives selected by the company for its employees, whether initiated by the company or not) is funded either by the company using its own funds or by the collecting agency to which it contributes.
+• As part of your company’s training plan:The Training Plan (training initiatives selected by the company for its employees, whether or not initiated by the company) is funded either by the company using its own funds or by the collecting agency to which it contributes.

-- As part of an Individual Training Leave:Individual Training Leave may be fully or partially funded (training costs and/or compensation) by the FONGECIF or an approved collecting agency.
+• As part of Individual Training Leave:Individual Training Leave may be fully or partially funded (training costs and/or compensation) by FONGECIF or an approved funding agency.

-– It may be requested by the employee under a permanent contract (having been employed for 2 years, including one year with the company)
+– It may be requested by the employee under a permanent contract (must have been employed for 2 years, including one year with the company)

-- Under the Individual Right to Training (DIF)(introduced in early May 2004, with credits available starting in early May 2005):The DIF is designed to allow every employee to receive 20 hours of training per year, which can be accumulated over a 6-year period, for a total of 120 hours.
+• Under the Individual Right to Training (DIF)(introduced in early May 2004, with credits available starting in early May 2005):The purpose of the DIF is to enable every employee to receive 20 hours of training per year, which can be accumulated over a 6-year period, for a total of 120 hours.

 Are you looking for a job?